 Having now completed our study of the five main views about “Science and the Bible” held by conservative Protestants, I conclude with a final column, assessing the whole s...
 Read More >

-Two of the most insightful books dealing with the discovery of Earth’s antiquity are Paolo Rossi’s The Dark Abyss of Time: The History of the Earth and the History of Nations from Hooke to Vico (Chicago: University of Chicago Press, 1984); and Rhoda Rappaport’s When Geologists Were Historians, 1665-1750.
-(Ithaca: Cornell University Press, 1997).
+Two of the most insightful books dealing with the discovery of Earth’s antiquity are Paolo Rossi’s The Dark Abyss of Time: The History of the Earth and the History of Nations from Hooke to Vico (Chicago: University of Chicago Press, 1984) (book info); and Rhoda Rappaport’s When Geologists Were Historians, 1665-1750.
+(Ithaca: Cornell University Press, 1997) (book info).

 See B.B.
 Warfield, "Calvin's Doctrine of the Creation" Princeton Theological Review 13 (1915) (html); Warfield, Lectures on Anthropology, Speer Library: Princeton University, 1888; and Warfield, "The Real Problem of Inspiration" in The Inspiration and Authority of the Bible, edited by S. G. Craig, Philadelphia: Presbyterian and Reformed Pub.
 Co., 1948.